Boundary-Refined Prototype Generation: A General End-to-End Paradigm for Semi-Supervised Semantic Segmentation: Experiments

-\textbf{Implementation Details.} We utilize the stochastic gradient descent (SGD) optimizer for training on both datasets.
-For PASCAL VOC 2012, the initial learning rates of the backbone and decoder are 0.001 and 0.01, respectively.
-The momentum is set to 0.9, weight decay to 0.0001, and the batch size is $B_l=B_u=16$.
-The model is trained for 80 epochs.
-For training on Cityscapes, the entire model has an initial learning rate of 0.005, with a momentum of 0.9 and weight decay of 0.0005.
-The batch size is set to $B_l=B_u=8$, and the model is trained for 200 epochs.
-Throughout the training process, a polynomial policy is used to dynamically decay the learning rate: $lr=lr_{init} \cdot\left(1-\frac{i\_{iter}}{{total\_i\_iter}}\right)^{0.9}$.
+For PASCAL VOC 2012, we utilize the stochastic gradient descent (SGD) optimizer with the momentum of 0.9 and the weight decay of 0.0001.
+The initial learning rates of the backbone and decoder are set to 0.001 and 0.01, respectively, and the batch size is $B_l=B_u=16$.
+The model is trained for 80 epochs with a polynomial learning rate policy: $lr=lr_{init} \cdot\left(1-\frac{i\_{iter}}{{total\_i\_iter}}\right)^{0.9}$.
+In this dataset, both DeepLabV3+ and SegFormer use the same settings.

+For Cityscapes, different configurations are employed for DeepLabV3+ and SegFormer.
+The former uses an SGD optimizer with an initial learning rate of 0.005, momentum of 0.9, and weight decay of 0.0005.
+In contrast, SegFormer adopts the AdamW optimizer with betas parameters of (0.9, 0.999) and weight decay of 0.01.
+The learning rates of the backbone and decoder are set to initial values of 0.00006 and 0.0006, respectively.
+Both models have a batch size of $B_l=B_u=8$ and are trained for 200 epochs with the identical learning rate policy as applied in the PASCAL dataset.

+For the COCO dataset, we conduct experiments with DeepLabV3+, following the same settings as PASCAL VOC 2012, except for the number of training epochs, which is set to 30.